nmcuong88/Globally-Optimal-Training-of-Generalized-Polynomial-Neural-Networks-with-Nonlinear-Spectral-Methods/README.md

-## Optimal Training of Polynomial Nets with Nonlinear Spectral Methods
+## Optimal Training of Polynomial Neural Networks with Nonlinear Spectral Methods
 This repository contains Matlab demo code for our Nonlinear Spectral Methods presented at NIPS 2016.

 For citation of our paper